lachieggg/Misc/Golang/Notes.md

 Two important commands for running Go programs.
 Firstly, the CLI command `go run source.go` will compile and then run the `source.go` source file in the current directory.

-`go compile program.go` will compile the `program.go` file in the current directory, and output a corresponding binary file which can then be run using `./program`
+`go build program.go` will compile the `program.go` file in the current directory, and output a corresponding binary file which can then be run using `./program`